omkarcloud/tripadvisor-scraper/README.md

 ## Get API Key

-Create an account at [omkar.cloud](https://www.omkar.cloud/auth/sign-up?redirect=/api-key) to get your API key, and use it in requests.
-5,000 requests are free every month, and it takes 1 minute to [create an account](https://www.omkar.cloud/auth/sign-up?redirect=/api-key).
+Create an account at [omkar.cloud](https://www.omkar.cloud/auth/sign-up?redirect=/api-key) to get your API key.

+It takes just 2 minutes to sign up.
+You get 5,000 free requests every month—more than enough for most users to get detailed TripAdvisor data without paying a dime.

+This is a well built product, and your search for the best TripAdvisor Scraper API ends right here.

 ## Quick Start